Les Élémens (Rebel): Composition

 "Le cahos" or chaos.
 This 127-bar prologue is an undanced instrumental piece.
 "Le cahos" is divided into seven parts referring to the seven days of the creation of the world as described in the Genesis creation narrative in the Bible.
-The first chaos, marked "très lent", begins with a dissonant tone cluster which includes all the notes of the D harmonic minor scale (D, E, F, G, A, B♭, C♯), which is held for two measures by the strings, the bassoon and the harpsichord, in dynamics indicated "fort" and "strong" (also known as a decrescendo), followed by a silence.
-This chord is held in the following bars with rhythmic acceleration of Quarter note, Eighth note, and Sixteenth note, with a high A held by the Piccolo at the end of the 3rd measure.
+The first chaos, marked "très lent", begins with a dissonant tone cluster which includes all the notes of the D harmonic minor scale (D, E, F, G, A, B♭, C♯), which is held for two measures by the strings, the bassoon and the harpsichord, in dynamics indicated "fort" (loud) then "doux" (soft, i.e. a decrescendo), followed by a silence.
+This chord is held in the following bars with rhythmic acceleration of Quarter note, Eighth note, and Sixteenth note, with a high A held by the piccolo at the end of the 3rd measure.
 Four themes are presented in the second chaos: "l’eau" (water) in the flutes, represented by a descending melodic movement, which then ascends gradually in regular joint values; "l'air" (air) in the piccolos, represented by a high B♭ Trill (music).
 This occurs at the same time as "le feu" (fire) in the violins, represented by high jerks.
 The last theme of the second chaos is "la terre" (earth), in the bass instruments, represented in the following measure by long notes.
 These themes are developed in the following chaoses.
 The shorter seventh chaos is generally more peaceful, without the harmonic and rhythmic irregularities of previous chaos; it ends with a long Cadence music in D major.

 The rest of the symphony comprises dances and pieces of varied instrumentation, from 2 to 5 parts, including horns and oboes, in which the elements are evoked without the harmonic audacity of the introduction.